Hand holding a latte art coffee mug surrounded by mini pumpkins and autumn leaves on a wooden table

 • Iced Venti: $6.45 – $7.25 (extra shot)

 Premium markets — Manhattan, San Francisco, Los Angeles, and most U.S. airports — sit at or above the high end of these ranges.
 A non-dairy milk swap (oat, almond, soy, coconut) is typically a $0.80 surcharge.
 Adding an extra shot of espresso is another $0.80.
+For how this compares across the menu, see our Starbucks menu prices 2026 guide.

 Starbucks Rewards members earn 2 stars per dollar paid with a registered card, and the first PSL of the season is sometimes paired with a bonus stars promotion in the app.
 To find a store near you carrying it, see our Starbucks near me directory.